 I am an Assistant Professor in the Department of Health Management and Policy, School of Public Health at the University of Michigan.
-My area of study includes history of medicine, genetics, race, health policy, and culture.
+My area of study includes race and racism, genetics, identity politics, health policy, and culture.
 I got here by way of a biology, public health, & interdisciplinary doctorate degree, many years working as a health scientist at the Centers for Disease Control and Prevention in the Division of Blood Disorders, and the love and support of MANY.

 I am influenced by my Jamaican ancestry, conversations had around kitchen tables, biology books, a Miami-based childhood, hair textures, the sea-and who was transported by the sea, memories, and my own point mutation.